 The TNM system can also be used to classify a uterine sarcoma.
 The TNM system is comprised of:

-- N (nodea small lump or mass of tissue in your body) indicates whether the cancer has spread to nearby lymph nodes.
+- N (node) indicates whether the cancer has spread to nearby lymph nodes.

 - M (metastasis) indicates whether the cancer has spread to other parts of the body.